bppr/dotfiles/README.md

 * VCPrompt
 * RVM
 * Git
+* reattach-to-user-namespace ( brew install reattach-to-user-namespace )
 * VIM compiled with Ruby Support: http://stackoverflow.com/questions/3794895/installing-vim-with-ruby-support-ruby or MacVim

-(If you're only installing the VIM files you can ignore the first 5 pre-reqs)
+(If you're only installing the VIM files you can ignore all but the last pre-req)

 ## Installin'
 Simply clone the repo, CD into it.
 Run